Court Marriage in Karachi: Process of Court Marriage

 Court Marriage Fee Range in Karachi

-Standard Fees: In the majority of cases, the basic court marriage fees typically fall within the range of 25,000/- to 35,000/-.
+Standard Fees: In most cases, the basic court marriage fees range from 25,000/- to 35,000/-.

 Inclusions: This fee often includes legal guidance, document preparation, and representation during court proceedings.